SpeciesFileGroup/taxonworks_api/src/pages/overview.md

 | Project token | `project_token`        | Public/read-only access scoped to a project |
 | User token    | `token` + `project_id` | Full read access on behalf of a user        |

-Tokens are generated inside the TaxonWorks application under _Account > API access_.
+Tokens are generated inside the TaxonWorks application under _Account > API access_ and _Project > API access_.

 ## Pagination